 However, this operation can’t save these Air Conditioners from voltage variation beyond a specific range.
 Voltage stabilizers come in handy when your inverter AC model doesn’t have an S-UTR compressor which is quite likely.
-If the product does not need a stabilizer, the manufacturer mentions about it.
+If the product does not need a stabilizer, the manufacturer mentions it.

 Purchasing a stabilizer for your inverter AC is never a bad investment.
 It’s worth your money, even if you live in an area that rarely encounters severe voltage fluxes.
 Voltage stabilizers enable double-layered protection from misbehaving voltage for your expensive inverter AC.

-Pros and Cons of using a Voltage Stabilizer for your AC
+Pros and Cons of Using a Voltage Stabilizer for Your AC

 There are always two sides to a coin.
 No device or appliance is ideal enough to have no cons at all.
 Stabilizers are no exception; let’s discuss the pros and cons in detail.